 Should you buy it?

 Yes.
 Compared to models like the $250 Ring Video Doorbell Pro or the $230 Nest Hello, the Arlo Video Doorbell delivers similar functionality at a substantially lower price: just $150.
 If you've got an existing smart doorbell you're looking to replace (say, if you're maybe reconsidering the company's security practices), Arlo's even offering a $50 rebate through the end of March.
 And as of the time of publication, both Amazon and Best Buy have the Video Doorbell for $20 off.

 Of course, there are also long-term costs to consider, and you're basically stuck with needing Arlo Smart at a minimum of $3 a month — or $36 a year.
 That's very similar to Ring pricing, and quite a bit cheaper than the $5 minimum tier for Nest.
 Personally, I would gladly pay an extra $100 premium for an Arlo Video Doorbell with on-device AI (we shouldn't need the cloud to tell the difference between people, cars, and dogs) and local storage, but at some point I have to stop faulting Arlo for shifting its business model.

-There's still room for improvement here, and I would kill for proper Assistant integration, but all in all this is a full-featured, competitively priced doorbell that compares favorably against the most popular models out there.
+There's still room for improvement here, and I would kill for proper Assistant integration (there is the saving grace of Alexa support, for those in that ecosystem), but all in all this is a full-featured, competitively priced doorbell that compares favorably against the most popular models out there.